gaurishankar007/Flutter-Clean-Architecture-SOLID-Principle/git_commands_cheat_sheet.md

 - ✅ `git add ."`: Stage all your changes.
 - ✅ `git commit -m "<message>"`: Commits staged changes with a message.
 - ✅ `git remote add <remote_name> <url>`: Adds a new remote repository with a given name and URL.
 - ✅ `git push -u <remote_name> <branch_name>"`: Push your local branch to a remote repository and `-u` flag sets the upstream branch for your local branch.
 This means that subsequent git push commands to the same remote and branch will push your commits directly without specifying the remote and branch names again.

 ---

 ## 2. Committing

 - ✅ `git log`: Shows commit history.
-- ✅ `git diff`: Shows differences between commits, files, or branches.
+- ✅ `git diff <commit1> <commit2>`: Shows differences between commits, files, or branches.
+- ✅ `git diff --stat <commit1> <commit2>`: Shows a summary of the changes between commits, files, or branches.
 - ✅ `git reset --hard HEAD^`: Resets the current HEAD to the previous commit.
 - ✅ `git revert <commit>`: Reverts a specific commit.
 - ✅ `git tag <tag_name>`: Creates a tag at the current commit.

 ---

+## 3. Tagging

+- ✅ `git tag`: Lists all available tags in the repository.
+- ✅ `git tag -l "v1.*"`: Lists tags matching the pattern "v1.\*" (e.g., v1.0, v1.1, v1.9).
+- ✅ `git tag <tagname>`: Creates a lightweight tag (a simple pointer to a commit).
+- ✅ `git tag -a <tagname> -m "message"`: Creates an annotated tag with a message.
+- ✅ `git tag -s <tagname> -m "message"`: Creates a GPG-signed tag with a message.
+- ✅ `git tag -f <tagname> <commit>`: Forcefully creates a tag at the specified commit, even if a tag with the same name already exists.
+- ✅ `git tag -d <tagname>`: Deletes the specified tag.
+- ✅ `git show <tagname>`: Shows details about the specified tag, including the commit it points to and any associated message.
+- ✅ `git push origin <tagname>`: Pushes the specified tag to the remote repository.
+- ✅ `git push origin --tags`: Pushes all tags to the remote repository.
+- ✅ `git fetch origin --tags`: Fetches all tags from the remote repository.

+---

-## 3. Branch
+## 4. Branch

 - ✅ `git branch`: Lists all local branches.
 - ✅ `git branch -a`: Lists all local and remote branches.
 - ✅ `git branch -v`: Lists branches with additional information.